 Binder - I don’t use them.
 Got rid of them about ten years ago.
 I don’t believe they do anything positive but can cause problems with circulation to the abdominal skin flap and swelling.
 I can’t think of a single instance where I wished I used one but didn’t.

 Drains - In September, 2011 I stopped using drains.
 Where does the fluid go?
-It doesn’t go anywhere because using new techniques for this procedure I have drastically reduced the production of fluid in the first place!
+It doesn’t go anywhere because using new techniques for abdominoplasty have drastically reduced the production of fluid in the first place!
 The little amount of fluid the body makes is also absorbed by the body.
 Does fluid ever accumulate?
 It does, but far less commonly than when I used drains.
-When I used drains, and I left them in for plenty of time (sometimes as much as 2 or 3 weeks), many patients would then begin to accumulate fluid after the drains were removed.
+When I used drains, and I left them in for plenty of time (sometimes as much as 2 or 3 weeks), many patients would then begin to accumulate fluid AFTER the drains were removed.
 So my conclusion, less problems with fluid accumulation without drains than with them.

 Pain medicine - This part is worth reading.
 If you read nothing else, read this.
 As I stated above (if you read the first part, if you didn’t go back and do so now), narcotic pain medicine causes nausea, vomiting, slows bowel function causing constipation, makes you sleepy, inhibits your return to activities and you should not drive or operate heavy machinery while taking them (who operates heavy machinery after a tummy tuck- but that’s what it says on the label on the pill bottle).
 What if we could eliminate or at least dramatically reduce the need for narcotic pain medicine?
 You will read more on this below.

 In 2002, I began using a device called an On-Q pain pump.
-It basically looks like a drain, a small rubber reservoir that contained marcaine, a local anesthetic which is automatically pumped into the body through two thin tubes that enter the abdominal skin and lie inside you betwen the abdominal skin above and the abdominal wall below.
+It basically looks like a drain, a small rubber reservoir that contained marcaine, a local anesthetic which is automatically pumped into the body through two thin tubes that enter the abdominal skin and lie inside you between the abdominal skin above and the abdominal wall below.
 A local anesthetic is medicine that numbs you, like what the dentist uses.
 It puts pain nerves in the wound to sleep, unlike narcotic pain medicine that works on your brain to block pain impulses from nerves in the wound from reaching your brain.
 Anesthetics like marcaine are not associated with nausea, vomiting and constipation the way narcotics are.
 So my patients had this little device with two tubes entering their skin delivering the marcaine and they were pretty comfortable.
 They didn’t need much pain medicine, not nearly as much as before when I didn’t use the pain pump.
-Four days after surgery, the patient or a family member would painlessly remove the tubes from the body (they slid out very easily, unlike drains).
+Four days after surgery, the patient or a family member would painlessly remove the tubes from the body (they slid out very easily).
 There does exist a risk that the catheter (tube) from the pain pump can get stuck in the wound and not slide out – if this should happen then the patient needs to be returned back to the operating room to remove the tube!

 BUT WHAT IF WE COULD GET RID OF THE PUMP???